pi-hole/docs/docs/ftldns/database.md

 The location of the database can be configures by the config parameter [`DBFILE`](configfile.md#dbfile).
 It defaults to `/etc/pihole/pihole-FTL.db`.
 If the given file does not exist, *FTL*DNS will create a new (empty) database file.

+Another way of controlling the size of the long-term database is setting a maximum age for log queries to keep using the config parameter [`MAXDBDAYS`](configfile.md#maxdbdays).
+It defaults to 365 days, i.e. queries that are older than one year get periodically removed to limit the growth of the long-term database file.

+The config parameter [`DBIMPORT`](configfile.md#dbimport) controls whether `FTL` loads information from the database on startup.
+It need to do this to populate the internal datastructure with the most recent history.
+However, as importing from the database on disk can delay FTL on very large deploys, it can be disabled using this option.

+---
+### Split database

 You can split your long-term database by periodically rotating the database file (do this only when `pihole-FTL` is *not* running).
 The individual database contents can easily be merged when required.
 This could be implemented by running a monthly `cron` job such as:
 ```